Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

 \begin{Definition}[Banach-Mazur computability] A function $f: I \to \R^n_c$, $I \subset \R^m_c$, is said to be \textit{Banach-Mazur computable}, if $f$ maps computable sequences $(t_n)_{n\in\N}\subset I$ onto computable sequences $(f(t_n))_{n\in\N}\subset \R^n_c$. \end{Definition}

-\begin{Remark} We can extend the introduced notions of computable functions --- Borel-Turing and Banach-Mazur computability --- in a straightforward way to the complex domain.
+\begin{Remark} We can extend Borel-Turing and Banach-Mazur computability in a straightforward way to the complex domain.
 A function $f: I \to \C^n_c$, $I \subset \C^m_c$ is Borel-Turing, respectively Banach-Mazur, computable if its real and imaginary part are Borel-Turing, respectively Banach-Mazur, computable.
-Hence, the problem of computability reduces to the real-valued case.
+Hence, the problem of computability reduces to the real-valued case. \end{Remark}